Unnati0104/Restaurant_Website/README.md

 * For more functionality, we can put filters on food items or on categories.

 > You can also have a look on the website [Bite'n'Slice](https://unnati0104.github.io/Restaurant_Website/)

+1. Download the souce code directly from GitHub.
+2. Open the folder in VSCode.
+3. Run it on your browser.